ydalosa/sylvain69780.github.io/_posts/2023-03-12-arithmetic-spirals-and-helix.md

 $$\large u=\frac{b}{2}\times(a\times\sqrt{1+a^2}+\log(a+\sqrt{1+a^2}))$$

-* Get the a value for a given length of the spiral.
+* Get the value of "a" for a given length of the spiral.

 We can use Newton Raphson method taking advantage of the fact that the derivative is easy and starting with $a=\sqrt{u}$